 - Tune-Up.
 Make sure your bike is in good riding condition.
 One of the best things you can do for yourself is take a bike maintenance course.
-Warnett Hallen has two gift certificates to give away for Hub Education courses.
+Warnett Hallen LLP has two gift certificates to give away for Hub Education courses.

-“At Warnett Hallen we like to support local organizations that keep our Vancouver roads safe and reduce the incidents of car crashes,” reports Manjot Hallen, one of Vancouver’s experienced car accident lawyers.
+“At Warnett Hallen LLP, we like to support local organizations that keep our Vancouver roads safe and reduce the incidents of car crashes,” reports Manjot Hallen, one of Vancouver’s experienced car accident lawyers.
 Our evidence locker is full of smashed bike helmets.
 We know that when a bike comes head-to-head with a car, there are going to be significant injuries, often traumatic brain injuries and spinal cord injuries.”